arnabdey73/resume/resume.md

 * Defining and managing the product vision and strategy, based on stakeholder/sponsors' needs.

-* Creating and prioritizing backlog in Azure DevOps that aligns with the product vision and delivers value to sponsors and users.
+* Creating and prioritizing backlog in **Azure DevOps** that aligns with the product vision and delivers value to sponsors and users.

-* Collaborating closely with the development team and the scrum master to plan and execute sprints, review the work done, and provide feedback and guidance.
+* Collaborating closely with the scrum teams and the scrum master to plan and execute sprints, review the work done, and provide feedback and guidance.

 * Communicating with the sponsors regularly to gather feedback, validate assumptions, and demonstrate the product increment.

-* Upgraded On-prem hardware cluster to Kubernetes cluster using xCAT and Rancher Server.
+* Upgraded On-prem hardware cluster to **Kubernetes cluster using xCAT and Rancher Server**.

-* Worked on MLOps platform (developed on a client architecture) to figure out solutions for the AI Agile Release Train.
+* Worked on MLOps platform (developed on an in-house architecture) to figure out solutions for the AI Agile Release Train.

-* Created development environment and feature for scalable computing of Azure Databricks clusters using IaC (Terraform) and GitOps.
+* Created development environment and feature for scalable computing of Azure Databricks clusters using **IaC (Terraform) and GitOps**.

 ### Senior Business Consultant (DevOps) – 'Tech Mahindra' : Feb 2017 → Sep 2021

 * Performing a wide range of activities such as providing solutions and implementing CI/CD pipeline for business applications hosted on **public/Hybrid** cloud platform, orchestrating Microservices using **Docker, Kubernetes(Rancher)** and also by implementing **GitFlow**.

 * Working with **Azure DevOps, Jenkins, Gitlab**(as per requirements) and performing Continuous Integration/Continuous Development.
 * Responsible for Log search, indexing and management using tools like Elasticsearch, Logstash, Kibana.
 * Automating the regular activities writing Shell (bash) scripts, automating infrastructure provision through Terraform for hybrid cloud platforms and also resolving the escalated issues.